 Asthma is the most common chronic childhood disease and it’s prevalence among children has increased so much in the past 15 years that asthma is now considered to be a national epidemic.
 Asthma impacts the lives and families of 497,000 (11%) of Georgia’s children.

-The CDPH Health Promotion Program implements at least three presentations per year in the Cobb and Douglas community about asthma control.
-Additionally, the program partners with elementary schools to implement Asthma-friendly school policies.
+The CDPH Chronic Disease & Injury Prevention Program partners with elementary schools and childcare centers to implement Asthma-friendly school policies.
 To ensure that asthma management starts early, the Georgia Asthma Management Education in Childcare Settings (GAMES C-S) curriculum is implemented in child care centers in both Cobb and Douglas Counties, through partnership with the Georgia Asthma Control Program.
+If you are interested in becoming a certified trainer to help educate others, please call our office at 770-432-7937.

 Tobacco Use Prevention: